awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments.md

 /tmp/sleep.sh &
 ```

-Doing so can leave the deployment in a pending state for up to the default one\-hour deployment lifecycle event timeout period, after which AWS CodeDeploy stops and fails the deployment at the **AfterInstall** application lifecycle event as before\.
+Doing so can leave the deployment in a pending state for up to the default one\-hour deployment lifecycle event timeout period, after which CodeDeploy stops and fails the deployment at the **AfterInstall** application lifecycle event as before\.

-In `after-install.sh`, call `sleep.sh` as follows, which enables AWS CodeDeploy to continue after the process starts running:
+In `after-install.sh`, call `sleep.sh` as follows, which enables CodeDeploy to continue after the process starts running:

 ```
 #!/bin/bash